John Ong, department head

 159 College Algebra (3 s.h.)
 (Q)

 Students are provided with a background in algebra appropriate for the application of mathematics to other disciplines and for further study in mathematics.
 Topics include equations and inequalities, functions and graphs, polynomial and rational functions, exponential and logarithmic functions, and systems of equations.
-Emphasis is on logical analysis, deductive reasoning, and problem solving. *Prerequisite: MSAT 480 or MACT 20, or C- or higher in a Q course.
+Emphasis is on logical analysis, deductive reasoning, problem solving and modeling. *Prerequisite: MSAT 480 or MACT 20, or C- or higher in a Q course.
 Fall and Spring semester.

 171 Precalculus with Trigonometry (3 s.h.)
 (Q)

 211, 212 Introduction to Calculus and Analytic Geometry I, II (4 s.h. each) (Q)

 MATH 211 is required for mathematics majors and recommended for majors in the sciences and economics.
-We treat the basic concepts of differential calculus and its applications, including limits, continuity, differentiation, the chain rule, the mean-value theorem, optimization problems, antiderivatives, and the fundamental theorem of calculus. *Prerequisite: MATH 171.
+We treat the basic concepts of differential calculus and its applications, including limits, continuity, differentiation, the chain rule, the mean-value theorem, optimization problems, antiderivatives, and the fundamental theorem of calculus.
+Transcendental functions are covered. *Prerequisite: MATH 171.
 Fall semester.

 MATH 212 develops the concept of the definite integral and its applications.
 Integration of transcendental functions, integration techniques, L’Hopital’s Rule, and improper integrals are covered.
 We complete the course with infinite series and the Taylor Polynomials.*Prerequisite: MATH 211.
 Spring semester.